Welcome to True North Climbing!

-Auto belays allow a climber to do tall routes without a belay partner.
+Auto belays allow a climber to access tall routes without a belay partner.
 We have 14 Perfect Descent auto belay systems in use.
 Now you can climb higher, even without a partner!
 After a quick orientation, you’ll be set to climb on your own.

 Bouldering is climbing on shorter walls without the use of ropes and harnesses.
 All you need is climbing shoes.
 If you’re new to bouldering, you’ll have to go through a safety orientation before you can start climbing.
 Our main bouldering area is only available for climbers who are 13 or older, but we have some smaller walls that are suitable for kids as young as 5.

 When lead climbing, the climber brings up their own rope and clips it into carabiners attached to bolts in the wall as they progress upward.
 Minimizing risk while lead climbing requires significant climbing experience and knowledge.

-If you already lead climb, but it’s your first time at True North, we’ll need you to take a lead belay test before you can start climbing.
+If you already lead climb but it’s your first time at True North, we’ll need you to take a lead belay test before you can start climbing.
 Please call ahead to ensure we have staff on hand to accommodate your test.